NotoriousCottonball/NotoriousCottonball.github.io/_posts/2018-09-08-a_gem_to_find_a_movie_gem_building_a_cli_to_recommend_movies_and_shows.markdown

 The application uses the `:title` attribute of the user's selection from the returned list of items to generate a search results page on IMDB.
 It then scrapes that page, since the closest search result's

 A couple days after I finished a working version of  `what_to_watch`, Vulture.com/streaming reformatted their homepage layout.
 Unfortunately, my application no longer worked since my Scraper method relied on the previous HTML and a completely different Document Object Model structure.
+With live pages, a slight change to the nesting or the renaming of a class can break a scraping script.

 However, rewriting the Scraper method for Vulture.com/streaming actually enhanced the application since it now draws on much more structured HTML with patterns that will likely remain consistent update after update.
+I tried to make the most of the new architecture, refactoring code in the CLI and Class Models to ensure the ease of slight readjustments in the future.

 #### II.
 Difficulties / Lessons Learned